-- Learn the difference between readership and circulation - On most media rate cards, the media organisation displays its coverage area, demographics and circulation.
+- Learn the difference between readership and circulation - On most media rate cards, the media organization displays its coverage area, demographics, and circulation.
 In case of print media, circulation is the number of newspapers or magazines printed and distributed each day.
 Readership is the actual number of people who read those.
 The trick is to look at both.
 The readership rate should be close to circulation.
 It is no good to advertise with a newspaper with more circulation and not even half the readership.

 - Be sure to ask for promotions and other deals.
-Ask what the media organisation can do for you to help you achieve your objective, in addition to the advertising schedule you have negotiated.
+Ask what the media organization can do for you to help you achieve your objective, in addition to the advertising schedule you have negotiated.

 - Avoid trying to buy too much.
 Choose one to three options and buy those programs as much as you can.
 Try to reach some potential customers effectively instead of reaching lots of viewers ineffectively.

 Advertising agencies help you get the best rates for your ads.
 The seasoned media planners work with you to bring out the best media plans according to your budget and requirements.
 Bookadsnow.com is an online media planning portal with tailor-made media planning and booking services.
-Television ads, newspaper advertising and magazine ads are our forte and we aim to provide quality media planning, buying, and evaluation solutions across all advertising mediums.
+Television ads, newspaper advertising, and magazine ads are our forte and we aim to provide quality media planning, buying, and evaluation solutions across all advertising mediums.
 Book your ads online and hassle-free with Bookadsnow.